-- a) Land adjacent to the A12 and slip road, Ingatestone, identified in the Policies Map as Site E08, is allocated for 2.06ha of employment land.
-The following uses are permitted on this site: - E(g), B2, B8 and any associated employment generating sui generis uses as principle uses on site. - E(a,b,c,) C2, E (e-f) and E (d) ancillary uses, where it is demonstrated that the location of these uses will not inhibit the operation of the principle uses on the site. - b) The parish council will be supportive of development proposals which increase, employment opportunities in the local area and support the local economy.
-To enhance the local economy in an appropriate and sustainable manner, employment generating development proposals will be supported where they: - Diversify the local economy e.g. technology/business park. - Enable new businesses to locate within the parish, e.g. financial and healthcare facilities. - Protect, support and improve existing businesses and employment land within the parish. - Provide benefits to the local economy and community which outweigh any harmful impacts of the proposals. - Are located in areas which are accessible to the surrounding highways network and sustainable transport network including public transport services and cycle and pedestrian routes, without
+- Land adjacent to the A12 and slip road, Ingatestone, identified in the Policies Map as Site E08 and shown on Map 6, is allocated for 2.06 ha of employment land.
+The following uses are permitted on this site: - E(g), B2, B8 and any associate employment generating sui generis uses as principal uses on site - E(a-f) and ancillary uses, where it is demonstrated that the location these uses will not inhibit the operation of the principal uses on the site. - b.
+The parish council will be supportive of development proposals which increase employment opportunities in the local area and support the local economy.
+To enhance the local economy in an appropriate and sustainable manner, employment generating development proposals will be supported where they: - Diversify the local economy e.g. technology / business park - Enable new businesses to locate within the parish e.g. financial and healthcare facilities - Protect, support and improve existing businesses and employment land within the parish - Provide benefits to the local economy and community which outweigh any harmful impacts of the proposals

-- having a significant detrimental impact on the levels of traffic or congestion in the parish. - Will not detrimentally impact upon residential amenity, health and quality of life of existing residents. - Provide additional tourist attractions and/or facilities for visitors within the parish. - Provide infrastructure which supports the use of ultrafast broadband and 5G mobile telecommunications. - c) Sections of Ingatestone High Street identified in the Policies Map are designated as Primary Retail Frontage Areas.
-Development proposals which support and enhance retail and associated ancillary uses (E uses, E(e-f) and FI and sui generis uses typically found in centres) on ground floors in this area will be supported and encouraged. - d) The design of shop fronts in the Primary Retail Frontage Area should seek to maintain and enhance the character of Ingatestone High Street as the centre of the village, particularly through active retail frontages at the ground floor level facing the High Street.
+- Are located in areas which are accessible to the surrounding highways network and sustainable transport network including public transport services and cycle and pedestrian routes, without having a significant detrimental impact on the level of traffic or congestion in the parish - Will not detrimentally impact upon residential amenity, health and quality of life of existing residents - Provide infrastructure which supports the use of ultrafast broadband and 5G mobile telecommunications - Provide appropriate surface water management in accordance with the LLFA's Sustainable Drainage Systems (SuDS) Design Guide. - c.
+Sections of Ingatestone High Street identified in the Policies Map are designated as Primary Retail Frontage Areas.
+Development proposals which support and enhance retail and associate ancillary uses (E uses, E(e-), and F1 and sui generis uses typically found in centres) on ground floors in this area will be supported and encouraged. - d.
+The design of shop fronts in the Primary Retail Frontage Area should seek to maintain and enhance the character of Ingatestone High Street as the centre of the village, particularly through active retail frontages at the ground floor facing the High Street.